dgatf/msrc/README.md

 - Hobbywing Platinum V4, Hobbywing Flyfun V5: RPM, temperature, voltage and current
 - PWM signal: RPM

+Average cell voltage for HW V4/V5 is calculated for 3S,4S,5S,6S,7S,8S,10S and 12S batteries.
+Two seconds after power on cell count is autodetected and fixed (cell voltage to be >3.8v for proper cell count)

 ## PWM output

 PWM signal generation from ESC serial (for HW V5 which does not have PWM output) for FLB systems

-PWM signal properties: logic level 3.3V and duty cycle 17%
+PWM signal properties: logic level 3.3V and default duty cycle 50%

 ## Analog sensors (optional)